Practical Prevention: How Defibrillators in Public Places Can Save Lives

 Researchers blame the trend on an increasing incidence of inactivity,

 , and other risk factors.
-Heart disease is a major killer in the United States today, with many of these deaths happening suddenly and unexpectedly from cardiac arrest.
+Heart disease is a major cause of death in the United States today, with many of these deaths happening suddenly and unexpectedly from cardiac arrest.

 How Rapid Defibrillation Helps